-- 23. Appalachian Bible College
+- Appalachian Bible College

-- 24. Bethany College
+- Bethany College

-- 25. Davis and Elkins College
+- Davis and Elkins College

-- 26. University of Charleston

 Pursuing a program not offered in West Virginia?
 Under an agreement called the "Academic Common Market," you may be able to enroll in an out-of-state program and receive the in-state tuition rate at the college or university you attend.
 To learn more, visit cfwv.com, click on "college-planning," then click on "explore schools."